jtv/libpqxx/include/pqxx/doc/datatypes.md

     }
 ```

-The trailing zero should not go inside the `zview`, but if you convert into the
+The trailing zero should not go inside the `zview`, but if you write the text
-buffer, do make sure you that trailing stays inside the buffer, i.e. before the
+into the buffer, do make sure that trailing zero stays inside the buffer, i.e.
-`end`.
+inside `buf`.
 (If there's no room for that zero inside the buffer, throw
 `pqxx::conversion_error`).

 Beware of locales when converting.
 If you use standard library features like